 Falling in love is a great feeling.
-When you find that special someone, you start to see changes in your life.
+You have found special someone, and you’re seeing happy changes in your life.
 Inevitably time marches forward and you’re going from dating someone to moving in together!
 You’re standing on a precipice, meaning you have to make that leap of faith (no matter what, it’s always a leap of faith) … get together in one place or say goodbye.
-So when you reach that point where moving in with your partner is the next step, where do you begin?
+So when you reach the point where moving in with your partner is the next step, how do you begin?
 How do you prepare?
-Here are some moving tips for moving in with someone.
+Here are some moving tips for moving in with some one special.

 Moving in with Your Significant Other

-You will quickly notice when starting the moving process is the number of things you both possess.
+When starting the moving process, you will quickly notice the large number of things you both possess.
 You and your partner will have duplicates of many items.
-Before you have picked out a place to call home, you and your partner should take inventory of all your items and decide what you would like to keep, sell, donate or just trash.
-This can save you time and money in the long run as you will cut down the number of things that need to be moved, regardless if you are doing it yourself or enlisting the help of a professional moving company.
+Before you pick out a place to call home, you and your partner should take inventory of all your items and decide what you want to keep, to sell, to donate or just take to the trash.
+This saves you time and money in the long run as you will cut down on the number of things that need to be moved, regardless if you are doing it yourself or enlisting the help of a professional moving company.

 Deciding Where to Live

-Once you have a plan of action for all your items, the next step is to decide where you are going to live.
-Are you moving into your place, their place or getting a new place altogether?
-This can be a great time to communicate what you are looking most in your new place.
-A shorter commute to work, parks or shops within walking distances or accommodations for pets.
-This is an excellent opening into discussing your expectation of the new home.
+Once you have culled all your items, the next step is to decide where you are going to live.
+Are you moving into your place, their place, or getting a new place altogether?
+This is a great time to communicate what you are looking for most in your new place.
+A shorter commute to work, parks or shops within walking distance, or accommodations for pets.
+This is an excellent start to the process of discussing your expectations for a new home.

 How Do You Know if You’re Ready?

-Moving in together as a couple is a big decision that can make people a little nervous and rightfully so.
-It’s a big step in your relationship that requires a lot of communication and trust.
+Moving in together as a couple is a big commitment that often makes people a little nervous and rightfully so.
+It’s a big step in your relationship and requires a lot of communication and trust.
 Here are a few signs that you and your significant other are ready to move in together.

-Taking a vacation as a couple is a fun way to test the waters of living together.
-Getting away from your normal lives for a week or even a few days can show you what it will be like to live with someone.
-While it’s impossible to completely gauge how ready you are to live together from a short vacation, it will give you some insight into how your partner makes decisions in their life and how compatible you may be.
+Taking a vacation together as a couple is a fun way to test the waters of living together.
+Gettig away from your normal lives for a week or even a few days can be a microcosm to show you what it will be like to live together.
+While it’s impossible to completely gauge how ready you are to live together from a short vacation, it will give some insight into how your partner makes decisions in their life and how compatible you may be.

-Yes, I’m talking about the “Where is this going?” talk here.
-It’s important for you two to discuss things like marriage or life goals so that both of you are clear on what the other one wants moving forward.
+Yes, we’re talking about the “Where is this going?” talk here.
+It’s important for you two to discuss things like marriage, life goals, and future desires so that both of you are clear on what the other one wants moving forward.

 Families and roommates typically have heated disagreements and even fights.
 Couples are no exception and a fight is inevitable.
-When you spend so much time with someone who you are so heavily invested in emotionally, you are bound to get into disagreements at some point.
-The important thing here isn’t the fight or how bad the fight was; it’s how you resolved things after.
-Passive aggressive comments or taking the argument to social media or the cold shoulder deep freeze?
+When you spend a lot of time with someone and you are so heavily invested in emotions with them, you are bound to get into disagreements.
+The important thing here isn’t the fight or how bad the fight was; it’s how you resolved things afterward.
+Were there passive aggressive comments or taking the argument to social media or the cold shoulder deep freeze?
 These are usually signs that you aren’t ready to move in together.

 You always need to be able to compromise in a relationship, but even more so when you’re moving in together.
-Remember, this means you will be around your significant other for the majority of the time, even when you are at your worst.
+Remember, this means you will be around your significant other for the majority of time, even when you are at your worst.
 Be sure to discuss your preferences about cohabiting before you pack up and move.
-Communication is the most important part about moving in with your significant other, as long as you remember that, you should be in the clear.
+Communication is the most important part about moving in with your significant other.
+As long as you remember that, you should be in the clear.

 How to Make the Most Out of Moving in with Your Partner

-Now that you’re moving in with someone else, you’re going to be splitting the load in half to account for their stuff.
+Now that you’re moving in with someone else, you’re going to be splitting your load of stuff in half to accommodate their stuff.
 They’ll be doing the same.
 Take a look at all your stuff and evaluate—think to yourself, “Do I really need this?”

-The first place to look is your clothes.
+The first place to look is at your clothes.
 Often, we hoard our clothes.
 They’re harder to get rid of for some reason, and almost all of us are guilty.
 Moving in with your partner is about sacrifice.
-So maybe toss some of the things that don’t serve a bigger purpose.
-Take inventory of both of your homes and make the decision together of what you’ll keep or toss.
-Once you and your partner clear out some space, you’ll be grateful you did it.
+Toss some of the things that don’t serve bigger purposes.
+Take inventory of both of your homes and make the decisions together about what you’ll keep or toss.
+Once you and your partner clear out some space, you’ll be grateful you did.

 Moving in with someone is all about planning ahead, meaning planning for all those times you’ll need to be alone.
-It’s important to have enough room for yourself to give some space every now and then, and this is very difficult if you chose a small living space to share.
+It’s important to have enough room for yourself to get some personal space every now and then.
+And this is very difficult to achieve if you chose too small a living space to share.
 It’s understandable that by having a smaller living space, you’ll save money, so it’s smart in that sense.
-You just have to make certain sacrifices accordingly, such as getting rid of a lot of things you may not want to get rid of.
+You just have to make sacrifices accordingly, such as getting rid of a lot of things you may not want to get rid of.

 But aren’t relationships all about sacrifice?

-It’s vital that before you officially start living with a significant other, you should discuss money: your budget, your future finances, and your shared income.
-In this time, you should both agree on how rent is to be taken care of and how bills should be split.
-This includes the Internet, phone, utilities, groceries, etc.
+It’s vital that before you officially start living with a significant other that you should discuss money: your budget, your future finances, and your shared income.
+At this time, you should both agree on how rent is to be taken care of and how bills are to be split.
+This includes the Internet, utilities, groceries, etc.